vraevrae/vraevrae/README.md

 pytest
 ```

-The project has about 30 tests, which test the models, api and basic webrequests (socketio code is not tested yet)
+The project has 35 tests, which test the models, api and basic webrequests and socket-io events

 To deploy the project: